Universitat Internacional de Catalunya

 Objectives

-Acquire basic knowledge of Statics:
+• Acquire the basic principles of Statics.

 Competences/Learning outcomes of the degree programme